 With one of the most storied histories of any city in California, Sonoma is a premier wine producing area and a destination that attracts people from all around the world.
 It is considered by many the birthplace of California’s world-renowned wine producing region with the first wine grapes planted in Sonoma sometime around 1823.
 The 10,000 plus full and part-time residents are attracted to Sonoma’s temperate climate, easy access to San Francisco and the Pacific Ocean, richness of its cultural scene and recreational opportunities.
 The easygoing lifestyle, good schools and community pride are also a major draw to the full-time residents.
-Homes in and surrounding this delightful small city range from modest cottages and bungalows, to luxurious vineyard estates.
+Homes for sale in Sonoma County range from modest cottages and bungalows, to luxurious vineyard estates.

 The town of Sonoma features the charming Sonoma plaza, affectionately referred to as simply ‘The Plaza or Square’.
 Surrounded by historic houses as well as parks and hills on the North side, The Plaza is dotted with historical buildings and filled with fabulous restaurants and cafes, boutiques, galleries, spas and more.
 Residents frequently gather for community events in its central plaza, particularly the Valley of the Moon Vintage every September, serving as California’s oldest tradition of celebrating the area’s wine since 1897.